 Child development of language and literacy abilities (the ability to talk, read and write) occurs in stages over time.
 It includes developing oral language, reading comprehension, writing, and spelling skills.
 Developing language and literacy skills is an ongoing process, and it is normal for children to develop these skills in stages, at different ages, and in different ways.
-Studies have shown that reading kids books and baby books to your child often when they are young can help with child development of language and help them learn to read.
+Studies have shown that reading books to your child often when they are young can help with child development of language and help them learn to read.
 It may also support academic abilities later in life.

 Because of variations in learning within home environments, children enter school with different knowledge levels.
 This may impact the rate in which they learn to read and write.
 Learning within the home at an early age may influence academic achievement later in life.

 The environment in which children are raised plays a strong role in helping develop reading and writing skills.
 In a previous blogpost, I discussed how early childhood exposure to book reading with parents between the ages of 1-3 years old has impact on a child’s later success and helps them learn to read.

 The frequency of early literacy experiences (ie: total number of times which you read baby books or kids books with your child) helps improve the development of reading and writing skills.
 Studies have also shown that the quality of the parent-child interaction while reading books helps support child development and language abilities.
 I know for Madi and I, reading books is an excellent time for bonding and snuggles.